 BRICK WALLS AND FOUNDATIONS:

-Since the buildings have not been maintained for many years most the walls are stained by lichen and mold and other organic growth.
+Since the buildings have not been maintained for many years, most of the walls are stained by lichen, mold and other organic growth.
 Clogged and overflowing roof drains have caused water infiltration into the building and caused damage to the interiors.
-Foundation settlements have resulted in large cracks in some of the walls (e.g. extension of the building “G”).
-Pipal trees pose a major threat to the structural integrity.
-The unchecked growth of roots have found their way to the base of buildings’ foundation and have caused extensive damage.
-An example is building “H”where a Pipal tree has dislodged the northern wall by several inches.
-Many years of water leakage has damaged this part of the building to the extent of collapse.
+Foundation settlements have resulted in large cracks in some of the walls (e.g. extension of building “G”).
+Pipal trees have posed a major threat to the structural integrity of the buildings.
+The unchecked growth of roots had found their way to the base of the buildings’ foundations and have caused extensive damage.
+Significant damage was seen on building “H,” where a Pipal tree had dislodged the northern wall by several inches.
+Many years of water leakage had also damaged this part of the building to the extent of collapse.